Pirc Defence: 1.e4 d6 2.d4...... Bg7

 History and Notable Players

 It arises from the Pirc Defense.
-Among the most prolific practitioners on the White side are Eduardas Rozentalis (38 games), Anatoly Karpov (22 games), Efim Geller (18 games).
-On the Black side, notable exponents include Mihail Marin (44 games), Mikhail Gurevich (34 games), Eugenio Torre (32 games).
+On the White side, Eduardas Rozentalis (38 games), Anatoly Karpov (22 games), Efim Geller (18 games) top the database.
+Notable Black exponents: Mihail Marin (44 games), Mikhail Gurevich (34 games), Eugenio Torre (32 games).

 Practice on Chessiverse